-The drive belt is properly adjusted if the belt can be deflected no less than 3/8 inch (10mm) and no more than 1/2 inch (12mm) as the belt is depressed with the thumb at the midpoint between the two pulleys on the longest span of the belt.
-A spare belt or belts should always be carried on board.
+- 1. Remove the belt guard. - 2.
+Loosen the alternator adjusting strap bolt and the base mounting bolt. - 3.
+With the belt loose, inspect for wear, cracks and frayed edges. - 4.
+Pivot the alternator on the base mounting bolt to the left or right as required, to loosen or tighten. - 5.
+The drive belt is properly adjusted if it can be deflected no less than 3/8 inch (10mm) and no more than 1/2 inch (12mm) as the belt is depressed with the thumb at the midpoint between the two pulleys on the longest span of the belt.

-WARNING: Never attempt to check or adjust the drive belt's tension while the engine is in operation.
+A WARNING: Never attempt to check or adjust a drive belt's tension while the engine is in operation.